Helium5t/CG/Vulkan/README.md

 ### Useful defines ###
-- HELIUM_PRINT_PHYS_EXT : Prints supported extensions for physical device
+- `HELIUM_PRINT_PHYS_EXT` : Prints supported extensions for physical device
-- HELIUM_PRINT_EXTENSIONS : Prints supported instance extensions
+- `HELIUM_PRINT_EXTENSIONS` : Prints supported instance extensions
-- HELIUM_PRINT_LAYERS : Prints available layers
+- `HELIUM_PRINT_LAYERS` : Prints available layers
-- HELIUM_DEBUG_LOG_FRAMES: Printing for each frame can slow down things, so define this when you need debug prints inside the frame rendering process (drawFrame()).
+- `HELIUM_DEBUG_LOG_FRAMES`: Printing for each frame can slow down things, so define this when you need debug prints inside the frame rendering process (drawFrame()).
-- HELIUM_DO_NOT_REFRESH : Some platforms crash after the first frame.
+- `HELIUM_DO_NOT_REFRESH` : Some platforms crash after the first frame.
 This is due to some moltenVK incompatibility (same code with no changes works on other platforms, both mac and not )